ahermant/vue-msal-browser/README.md

 * Example:
     `let graphResponse = await msalInstance.callMSGraph(msalInstance.config.graph.url, graphTokenResponse.accessToken);`

+## Todos

+* Add the mode as a parameter to the getSilentRequest method
+* [README] Add infos on Nuxt usage
+* Convert to Typescript

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 ## License

 [MIT](https://choosealicense.com/licenses/mit/)